rivasbolinga/Leaderboard/README.md

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->
-**[Leaderboard]** The leaderboard website displays scores submitted by different players.
+**Leaderboard** displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.
 Project part of the Microverse curriculum.

 <!-- TABLE OF CONTENTS -->